-The readers will exhume with the excitement of enjoying reading his high-profile affairs with many ladies that prominently includes painter Emma Sergeant, fashion guru Susannah Constantine and former German VJ of MTV Europe Kristiane Backer.
+The readers will exhume with the excitement of enjoying reading about his high-profile affairs with many ladies that prominently include painter Emma Sergeant, fashion guru Susannah Constantine and former German VJ of MTV Europe Kristiane Backer.
 The controversial case of Imran’s affair with Sita White is sensitively not protracted as I was expecting.
 But he is never bothered to call her ‘Drama Queen’.

-1992 World Cup story is the one which will bring that josh-e-junoon page by page as a magnificent comeback is enthralling when you read it match by match.
+The 1992 World Cup story is the one that will bring that josh-e-junoon page by page as a magnificent comeback is enthralling when you read it match by match.
 In all cricketing tours Imran participated in, with obvious picking, it is the great West Indian team against whom Imran was always concerned.

-Imran’s philanthropy in the book is adverted towards the foundation of integrity and prosperity with the qualities in Imran has been assembled.
+Imran’s philanthropy in the book is adverted towards the foundation of integrity and prosperity with the qualities Imran has been assembled.
 The building of Pakistan’s first Cancer Hospital is one of the achievements by Imran, the inspiration came after the death of his mother, Mrs. Shaukat Khanum, from cancer.
-For the purpose of laying foundation and shape into functioning, Sandford has penned sporadically Imran’s effort of fundraising from campaigns, shows, parties, exhibition games, and earnings from his playing career.
+For the purpose of laying the foundation and shaping it into functioning, Sandford has penned sporadically Imran’s effort of fundraising from campaigns, shows, parties, exhibition games, and earnings from his playing career.

 Any reader like me will find a wide range of descriptions of his relationship with Javed Miandad.
 In many situations, Miandad’s book Cutting Edge has been used as an instance where indirectly the (mis)understanding between the two is reflected and perhaps becomes debatable.
-Most alarmingly, when it comes to the strangest decision of Imran’s captaincy of declaring the inning when Miandad on the crease is 20 runs short of a triple century.
+Most alarmingly, when it comes to the strangest decision of Imran’s captaincy of declaring the inning when Miandad on the crease is mere twenty runs short of a triple century.
 The arguments don’t match and I feel scratching my head after knowing Imran’s reason for the declaration.